Dhaka Capitals: Franchise history

 Dhaka Franchise was formed in 2009 as one of the participating teams in the National Cricket League Twenty20.
 The ownership of the team was acquired by Ahmed Shayan Fazlur Rahman's Beximco Group.
 The league was later replaced with Bangladesh Premier League, with the ownership of the franchise being awarded to Europa Group under the name of Dhaka Gladiators for US$5.05 million.
 After multiple corruption charges against the owners, the team was re-acquired by Beximco Group in 2015.
 Later in 2019, Jamuna Bank acquired the team.
 Afterwards, the team was acquired by Minister Group, Rupa Fabrics Ltd. and Newtex Group respectively each in three years, after 2022.
-As of now, the current ownership of the team is acquired by Champions Sports Ltd. and partnered with Remark-Herlan Group, of which Shakib Khan, a famous actor, is a director.
+As of now, the current ownership of the team is acquired by Champions Sports Ltd. and partnered with Remark-Herlan Group, of which actor Shakib Khan is a director.